This Updated Policy is effective 9-9-2013

 - Truancy Letter 3 – nine unauthorized same period and/or all day absences:

-Letter mailed home, parent contacted and referral to No-Go List (No participation in athletics and/or extra-curricular events) for remainder of semester.
-SRO citation to Diversion class.
+Letter mailed home.
+Student is called in by the Assistant Principal and parents are contacted by AP.
+Student is referred to No-Go List (No participation in athletics and/or extra-curricular events) for 2 weeks.
+SRO will issue citation to Diversion class.

 - Truancy Letter 4 – ten or more unauthorized same period and/or all day absences:

 Served by School Resource Officer for referral to Student Attendance Mediation (SAM) at District Office for possible transfer.
-Referral to Principal’s No-Go List for remainder of term.
+Referral to Principal’s No-Go List for remainder of term, but for a minimum of 2 weeks.